-In addition to the above eligibility requirements, specific restrictions and/or exemptions may apply to participation in certain subsidised qualifications or short courses, which will be based on industry advice or requirements under the relevant national training package and will be detailed in the JobTrainer priority course list.
+Further to the above eligibility requirements, specific restrictions and/or exemptions may apply to participation in certain subsidised qualifications or short courses, which will be based on industry advice or requirements under the relevant national training package and will be detailed in the JobTrainer Priority List.

 What is the definition of a job seeker?